The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 Mentor real estate team structure

 This real estate team model is where an experienced real estate agent supports a small number of inexperienced agents.
 Agents are responsible for all their admin and the team lead only provides advice and support.
-Commission is usually very favorable for agents and can be as high as 90%.
+The commission split is usually very favorable for the team and can be as high as 90%.

 Larger traditional team structures

-Larger real estate teams have separate buying and selling agents, as well as an inside sales team that will take a chunk of the commission.
-You could reduce the real estate agent commission by 10-20% to pay for it, charge additional fees, or reduce the brokerage’s cut.
+Larger real estate teams typically have separate buying and selling agents, as well as an inside sales team that will all take a chunk of the commission.
+You could reduce the real estate agent commission by 10-20% to cover the costs, charge additional fees, or reduce the brokerage’s cut.

 Hybrid teams

-In a hybrid team, agents operate as both buyer and seller agents.
-This usually attracts more experienced agents and so this model may suit a flat fee structure, encouraging them to bring in as much business as possible.
+In a hybrid team, agents operate as both seller and buyer’s agents.
+Because this model usually attracts more experienced agents, a flat-fee structure might work well, as it encourages agents to work independently as much as possible.

 Keep Your Real Estate Team Motivated